A standard visit takes a minimum of two hours.

 - Individuals should not make reservations.

-- Yes, but so that it does not bother other visitors and is only done from the permitted course.
+- Yes, but in a way that it does not bother other visitors and is only done from the permitted course.

-- Images for professional purposes and journalists should be requested from the site administrator via email@example.com.
+- Permission to make images for professional purposes and journalists should be requested from the site administrator via firstname.lastname@example.org.

-- A soft drink and coffee machine are at the counter.
+- A soft drink and coffee machine are situated near the counter.

 - Catering can be provided for groups on request.

-- At times an occasional café is opened in a unique setting of an emergency residence from the period of the First World War.
+- At times an occasional pub is opened in a unique setting of an emergency residence from the period of the First World War.

 No, out of respect for what happened here, smoking, drinking or eating is not allowed on the track.